arvindkrishna87/STAT390_WI2025/Presentation 5/Thinkers/Jake Mead/README.md

 ### Jake_Patching_code_compact_export.ipynb

-* Modified add_padding() to make the padding the color of the background.
+* Modified add_padding() to make the padding the color of the tissue slice background.

 * Tested changes for different slices to ensure it could always identify the background color.
 Used MS Paint to create patches w/ > 50% tissue slice to further test.